Disease theory of alcoholism: Criticism

 Some physicians, scientists and others have rejected the disease theory of alcoholism on logical, empirical and other grounds.
 Indeed, some addiction experts such as Stanton Peele are outspoken in their rejection of the disease model, and other prominent alcohol researchers such as Nick Heather have authored books intending to disprove the disease model.

-These critics hold that by removing some of the stigma and personal responsibility the disease concept actually increases alcoholism and drug abuse and thus the need for treatment.
+These critics hold that by removing some of the stigma and personal responsibility, the disease concept actually increases alcoholism and drug abuse and thus the need for treatment.
 This is somewhat supported by a study which found that a greater belief in the disease theory of alcoholism and higher commitment to total abstinence to be factors correlated with increased likelihood that an alcoholic would have a full-blown relapse (substantial continued use) following an initial lapse (single use).
 However, the authors noted that "the direction of causality cannot be determined from these data.
 It is possible that belief in alcoholism as a loss-of-control disease predisposes clients to relapse, or that repeated relapses reinforce clients' beliefs in the disease model."

-One study found that only 25 percent of physicians believed that alcoholism is a disease.
+One study published in 1996 found that only 25 percent of physicians believed that alcoholism is a disease.
 The majority believed alcoholism to be a social or psychological problem instead of a disease.

 Thomas R. Hobbs says that "Based on my experiences working in the addiction field for the past 10 years, I believe many, if not most, health care professionals still view alcohol addiction as a willpower or conduct problem and are resistant to look at it as a disease."

 The sociologist Lynn M. Appleton noted that "Despite all public pronouncements about alcoholism as a disease, medical practice rejects treating it as such.
 Not only does alcoholism not follow the model of a 'disease,' it is not amenable to standard medical treatment."
 She says that "Medical doctors' rejection of the disease theory of alcoholism has a strong basis in the biomedical model underpinning most of their training" and that "medical research on alcoholism does not support the disease model."

 "Many doctors have been loath to prescribe drugs to treat alcoholism, sometimes because of the belief that alcoholism is a moral disorder rather than a disease," according to Dr. Bankole Johnson, Chairman of the Department of Psychiatry at the University of Virginia.
 Dr Johnson's own pioneering work has made important contributions to the understanding of alcoholism as a disease.

 Frequency and quantity of alcohol use are not related to the presence of the condition; that is, people can drink a great deal without necessarily being alcoholic, and alcoholics may drink minimally or infrequently.